Tampa Bike Accident Lawyer

 - Don’t sign any paperwork.
 If an insurance company approaches you with an offer, don’t sign it unless your Tampa bike accident attorney has reviewed it.

 - Contact a Tampa bike accident lawyer.
 If you sustained injuries, an Tampa injury attorney with experience handling bike accident injuries is your best bet in dealing with insurance companies and getting the compensation you need for your recovery.

 Like other personal injury cases, determining who is at fault is a crucial element of a bicycle accident case.
 The following principles play a role in determining fault in a bicycle accident:

 - Road sharing.
 Bicyclists and motorists both have a legal obligation to “share the road” and must follow all applicable traffic laws and keep a lookout for other hazards.

 - Reasonable care.
 This legal term refers to the failure to do something that a “reasonably careful” person might do.
 For example, drivers might commit negligence if they were speeding when they hit a bicycle.

 Florida’s “No-Fault” Insurance Rules

-Florida is a no-fault insurance state, which means you won’t have to prove someone was legally liable for your injuries to collect benefits.
+Florida is a no-fault insurance state.
+In Florida, you won’t have to prove someone was legally liable for your injuries to collect benefits.
 Florida law requires all drivers to carry Personal Injury Protection (PIP) coverage on their insurance policies.
 If you’re in an accident with another driver, you’ll use this coverage to pay for your medical bills, lost wages, and other applicable expenses.

-The downside of no-fault insurance is that it limits your ability to pursue other forms of legal recourse, like a personal injury lawsuit.
+The downside of no-fault insurance is that it limits your ability to pursue other forms of legal recourse.
 You may still be able to collect damages from an at-fault motorist if you meet certain conditions (i.e., incur a certain amount of medical bills and other damages).